-Midazolam must never be used without individualization of dosage particularly when used with other medications capable of producing central nervous system depression.
-Prior to the intravenous administration of midazolam in any dose, the immediate availability of oxygen, resuscitative drugs, age- and size-appropriate equipment for bag/valve/mask ventilation and intubation, and skilled personnel for the maintenance of a patent airway and support of ventilation should be ensured.
-Patients should be continuously monitored with some means of detection for early signs of hypoventilation, airway obstruction, or apnea i.e., pulse oximetry.
+Prior to the intravenous administration of midazolam in any dose, the immediate availability of oxygen, resuscitative drugs, age- and size-appropriate equipment for bag/valve/mask ntilation and intubation, and skilled personnel for the maintenance of a patent airway and support of ventilation should be ensured.
+Patients should be continuously monitored for early signs of hypoventilation, airway obstruction, or apnea with means readily available (e.g., pulse oximetry).
 Hypoventilation, airway obstruction, and apnea can lead to hypoxia and/or cardiac arrest unless effective countermeasures are taken immediately.
 The immediate availability of specific reversal agents (flumazenil) is highly recommended.
 Vital signs should continue to be monitored during the recovery period.
-Because intravenous midazolam depresses respiration (see CLINICAL PHARMACOLOGY) and because opioid agonists and other sedatives can add to this depression, midazolam should be administered as an induction agent only by a person trained in general anesthesia and should be used for sedation/anxiolysis/amnesia only in the presence of personnel skilled in early detection of hypoventilation, maintaining a patent airway and supporting ventilation.
+Because intravenous midazolam can depress respiration (see CLINICAL PHARMACOLOGY), especially when used concomitantly with opioid agonists and other sedatives (see DOSAGE AND ADMINISTRATION), it should be used for sedation/anxiolysis/amnesia only in the presence of personnel skilled in early Midazolam does not protect against the increase in intracranial pressure or against the heart rate rise and/or blood pressure rise associated with endotracheal intubation under light detection of hypoventilation, maintaining a patent airway, and supporting ventilation.
 When used for sedation/anxiolysis/amnesia, midazolam should always be titrated slowly in adult or pediatric patients.
-Adverse hemodynamic events have been reported in pediatric patients with cardiovascular instability; rapid intravenous administration should also be avoided in this population.
-See DOSAGE AND ADMINISTRATION for complete information.
+Adverse hemodynamic events have been reported in pediatric patients The efficacy and safety of midazolam in clinical use are functions of the dose administered, with cardiovascular instability; rapid intravenous administration should also be avoided in the clinical status of the individual patient, and the use of concomitant medications capable of profound sedation, respiratory depression, coma, and death.
+If a decision is made to use midazolam concomitantly with opioids, monitor patients closely for respiratory depression and sedation (see PRECAUTIONS, Drug Interactions).